Compiled by Graeme Cleak

 One of the original runs, it was given the old number 4 on 12/8/1924, being operated by Trak Buses.
 In the 1925 licensing it earned the title of route 1, and for a year it was multiple operated.
 Apparently it was cut back during World War II and was restored to the City in 10/1945 and for a time from 4/1946 extended on Sunday afternoons to Brighton Cemetery.

-In 1952 the proprietors were L. Page, G. Cianciarulo, J & A Silverman, Glance & Smith and in 1954 they formed themselves into Melbourne Brighton Bus Line, to give a more united approach to retain the parallel routing with trams along St Kilda Rd and Swanston St, City.
+In 1952 the proprietors were L. Page, G. Cianciarulo, J & A Silverman, Glance & Smith and in July 1954 they formed themselves into Melbourne Brighton Bus Lines, to give a more united approach to retain the parallel routing with trams along St Kilda Rd and Swanston St, City.

 Renumbered 601 in 1971 and taken over on 14/4/1985 by the MTA.